 Think about how many times clunky, outdated technology has kept your business from exploring new revenue streams.
-With modern software you’ll have greater flexibility to launch new products and services that actually have a chance of succeeding in the market.
+With modern software, you’ll have greater flexibility to launch new products and services that actually have a chance of succeeding in the market.

 3. Market Longevity

 Constant improvement is the key to staying relevant in today’s rapidly changing market.
-A great example can be found with global automotive powerhouse, Toyota.
+A great example can be found with the global automotive powerhouse, Toyota.
 They recognized the need to upgrade their aging inventory control system and achieved a decrease in revenue loss.
 In the long run, investments like these are worth much more than legacy systems that place your business at a disadvantage in the market.

 To survive in modern business, IT leaders have to prioritize innovation over maintenance.
 If you want your technology to start contributing to your bottom line, software modernization is the way to go.
-To learn more about how you can transform your technology into a source of revenue for your business, download our ebook, Tech as a Revenue Driver: From Operational Support to Customer Centric Tools.
+To learn more about how you can transform your technology into a source of revenue for your business, download our ebook, Tech as a Revenue Driver: From Operational Support to Customer-Centric Tools.